By Danni Levy

 - Four servings of 8oz lean meat/poultry/ fish, each served with a small handful of fibrous vegetables.

-- Whey protein shake prior to exercise (made with water).
+- Whey protein shake before exercise (made with water).

-- Casein protein prior to bedtime (made with water).
+- Casein protein before bedtime (made with water).

-IFBB pro Jared Feather has been programing Ethan’s meals.
+IFBB pro-Jared Feather has been programming Ethan’s meals.

 “Jared has stopped me from diligently counting everything and gotten me to a glorious place of mostly eyeballing meals, he says.
-“This made me incredibly nervous at first, but has worked well for almost two years now.
-For two years prior to this, I kept perfect numerical values for everything, every day.”
+“This initially made me incredibly nervous, but it has worked well for almost two years.
+For two years before this, I kept perfect numerical values for everything daily.”

 Ethan’s Training Split

-Ethan trains five days per week and performs chest/legs/back/ with some smaller ancillary muscles thrown in everyday.
+Ethan trains five days weekly and performs chest/legs/back/ with some smaller ancillary muscles thrown in daily.

-Ethan shares his personal advice and experience with those struggling with the scales.
+Ethan shares his advice and experience with those struggling with the scales.

-“My suggestion for anyone who is confronting massive weight loss and is interested in energy balance is to keep good track at first, but eventually make the transition to a long-term sustainable lifestyle that doesn’t require such extreme work.
+“My suggestion for anyone who is confronting massive weight loss and is interested in the energy balance is to keep good track at first but eventually transition to a long-term sustainable lifestyle that doesn’t require such extreme work.
 This can be done even after you’ve reached your goal.
-That’s how I did it and I’m quite happy with the results.”
+That’s how I did it, and I’m quite happy with the results.”